What is Black Friday and why is it important?

 Retailers have recently started to feel the pressure to increase their Black Friday marketing strategy into a week-long event with 67% of discounts being offered on the Monday through to the Thursday before the actual day of Black Friday.

 In recent years, the shift to Black Friday sales taking place online compared to in stores has made the day significantly important to eCommerce businesses.
-With consumers heavily focused on buying gifts and the desire to avoid busy shops during the festive build-up period; online eCommerce stores can expect a flood of sales; as long as they have their marketing strategy optimised to enhance and handle the increased number of online visitors.
+With consumers heavily focused on buying gifts and the desire to avoid busy shops during the festive build-up period, online eCommerce stores can expect a flood of sales, if they have their marketing strategy optimised to enhance and handle the increased number of online visitors.

 Quick Black Friday Statistics

 Last year the Uk on average spent a total of 9.42 billion pounds during Black Friday weekend.